-Planning to sit the summer assessment?
+Planning to sit the autumn assessment?
 The GPhC advises that you should only sit the assessment if you are fit to do so.
 If you are aware of any illness or personal issue that could affect your performance you may want to consider withdrawing from the assessment.
 Any issues that you are aware of, no matter how serious, will not be considered grounds for appeal.

 Withdrawing from the assessment